open-pioneer/trails-openlayers-base-packages/src/samples/map-sample/ol-app/README.md

 It also orchestrates some UI-related state, such as the current map interaction (such as `measurement`) and the visibility of certain components.

-For this example, we have decided to create a file (and a React component) for many Open Pioneer Trails widgets (such es `Legend` or `Toc`).
+For this example, it was decided to create a file (and a React component) for many Open Pioneer Trails widgets (such es `Legend` or `Toc`).
 These wrapper components typically configure the underlying widget's properties, set up application-specific event handling or add custom styles and content to integrate the widget into the application's look and feel.

 ## State management